Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/han_job_note.md

 ## elements
 'elements'
-Inherent elements added onto this race.
+Inherent elements added onto this job.
 Used to add job feats, base skill bonuses. format is <element alias>/<value> as <string>/<int>

 ## weapon